pfirmstone/JGDMS/README.md

 # river-internet
-## This software is a fork of River-Internet, it is designed with internet security in mind and provides:
+## This software is forked from Apache River trunk, it is designed with internet security in mind and provides:
 * ObjectInput and ObjectOutput implementations for hardening deserialization in the presence of untrusted input.
 * TLSv1.2 Encrypted endpoints for RPC communication over untrusted networks, using RSA and Ephemeral Diffie Hellman key exchange and AES with GCM, non-epheremal DH key exchanges are prohibited.
 * IPv6 Multicast Discovery using X500 distinguished names with various integrity checking hash functions provided.